Sales Negotiation Methods That Can Close the Deal

 But, you do want to protect sensitive information areas like price flexibility, internal deadlines, and other subjects.
 When you can, keep information close and don’t dump on your customer early in the negotiation process.

 To do this, ask more questions and do less talking.
-Skilled negotiators ask two and one-half times the questions relative to their novice counterparts and do about a third of the talking.
+Skilled negotiators ask 2.5 times as many questions as their novice counterparts and do about a third of the talking.

 Skilled negotiators ask two and one-half times the questions relative to their novice counterparts and do about a third of the talking.

-Questions are powerful and can help you unlock the real valuable information — what your customer really needs.
+Questions are powerful and can help you unlock the really valuable information that your customer really needs.

 Customers may not always be privy to sharing this kind of knowledge.
 So, be clear with your questioning, repeat yourself when necessary, and always utilize the power of listening.